piyushgangrade/horizontal-distance-binary-tree/README.md

 ![Test Case 7 Image](/images/testcase7.png)

-This case is **not working** as the node 9 is left child of node 7 and node 4 is the left child of of node 1, there is 3 nodes (sibling of 7, Sibling of 2 and sibling of 3) missing in between.
+This case is **not working** as the node 9 is left child of node 7 and node 4 is the left child of of node 1, there is 3 nodes (sibling of 7, sibling of 2 and sibling of 3) missing in between.
 So when calculating horizontal distance, it should give 3 as output but instead it's resulting 4